Skip To Main Content

 Apply for a licence

-• a plan showing the location of the premises shown by a red line, so we can identify the application site
+• a plan showing the location of the premises with a red line, so we can identify the application site

-• a plan showing the dimensions of the proposed area the licence will cover.
-The plan must detail:
+• a plan showing the dimensions of the proposed area that the licence will cover.
+The plan must also show:

 • the property boundary and proposed boundary of the area the licence will cover, with a red line showing the area to be licensed